 They are used for headset mics because they allow the vocals to be picked up even if the capsule isn’t directly pointed towards the singer’s mouth, making them ideal for singers who also dance or move around a lot onstage.

-Choosing The Right Headset Mic
+Choosing the Right Headset Mic for Singing

 All these headset mics are just a handful of the best ones available today.
 There are many others on the market and the ones listed here might still not be what you are looking for.